berndporr/ofdmlib/README.md

 <!-- Acknowledgements -->
 ## Acknowledgements

-Huge thank you to my supervisor [Dr Bernd Porr](https://github.com/berndporr) for the guidance through the project.
+Huge thank you to my supervisor [Dr Bernd Porr](https://github.com/berndporr) for the opportunity to work on this and the guidance through the project.
+Dr Porr has published vast amount of educational material in form of [videos](https://www.youtube.com/watch?v=VhgkCoVYhBI&list=PLvUvEbh7a8u_Wqtn7VpVhh_eZALqmLCQh) on the subject of the OFDM which are highly reccomended.

 <!-- License -->
 ## License